|KalamazooMi.com ---------- "On the web since 1995!"|

 Good Sports for All

 Opportunities for leisure time and physical activities abound, offering the best of both spectator and participatory sports and recreation.
-Whether you're a high school athlete, Saturday afternoon golfer, or a let's-watch-football kind of person, the Kalamazoo-Battle Creek area has it all.
+Whether you are a high school athlete, Saturday afternoon golfer, or a let's-watch-football kind of person, the Greater Kalamazoo area has it all.

 Collegiate sports are also big in the life of area residents and include Western Michigan University's football, basketball, baseball, soccer, hockey, and men's and women's volleyball teams.
 The Kalamazoo College and Kalamazoo Valley Community College basketball teams round out the college sporting scene.

 U.S. Tennis Association Boys 18 to 16 Tennis Championships, Stowe Stadium, Kalamazoo College.
 Every August

 Now in its 69th year in Kalamazoo, this is the premier junior tennis tournament in America.
 Some of the more famous to have played here include Arthur Ashe, Jimmy Connors, Andre Agassi, Rod Laver, Pete Sampras, and Michael Chang.